American Sign Language Matching Activities for Kids (42 Free PDFs)

 I used to publish a separate article for every ASL activity I put on the site.
 That has become clunky and cumbersome, so I am going to put all of them here in this article.
 That way you only have to save one link to access them all.

-ASL Alphabet Clip Cards
+ASL Alphabet Matching

 The first ASL activity is these alphabet clip cards.
 If you’re a teacher or clinician whose clip cards are going to get a lot of use, I recommend laminating them.